awsdocs/amazon-s3-userguide/doc_source/olap-writing-lambda.md

 ## Working with `HeadObject` requests in Lambda<a name="olap-headobject"></a>

-This section assumes that your Object Lambda access point is configured to call the Lambda function for `HeadObject`\.
+This section assumes that your Object Lambda Access Point is configured to call the Lambda function for `HeadObject`\.
 Lambda will receive a JSON payload that contains a key called `headObjectContext`\.
 Inside the context, there is a single property called `inputS3Url`, which is a presigned URL for the supporting access point for `HeadObject`\.

 The presigned URL will include the following properties if they're specified:
 + `versionId` \(in the query parameters\)